Culture, nature and urban life by Lake Thun

 Over five storeys, the museum showcases the cultural development of the region over the last 4,000 years.
 The Thun Castle Museum is one of the most visited historical museums in Switzerland.
 The Knights’ Hall and all four corner towers are accessible to visitors.
 In addition, there is always something new to discover in the annually changing special exhibition.

 The beautiful Schadau Park is situated right on the shore of Lake Thun.
-In wintertime, too, the park is worth visiting – both for its views over the lake and those of the Eiger, Mönch and Jungfrau mountains.
+The park is worth a visit in summer and winter – both for its views over the lake and those of the Eiger, Mönch and Jungfrau mountains.
 In the centre of the park stands Schadau Castle, a remarkable example of historicism built in 1850 in the style of the Loire châteaux.

 Since June 2019, Schadau Castle has been reopened after 1.5-year renovation period and presents itself in new splendour.
 Nine wonderful hotel rooms and suites have been added, together with a bar featuring a large selection of sherry and port as well as a restaurant serving modern interpretations of classic dishes.